 Does a common virus contribute to Alzheimer’s disease?
 The herpes theory of Alzheimer’s disease has been ignored by mainstream medicine for decades.
 Almost 40 years ago a pathologist suggested that the virus that causes cold sores (HSV-1) might be impacting the development of dementia (The Canadian Journal of Neurological Sciences, Aug.
 1982).
 That same year a neuropathologist in the UK wrote an intriguing article in the The Journal of Neurology, Neurosurgery & Psychiatry (Aug., Vol. 45(8): 759-760) titled, “Viruses and Alzheimer’s Disease.”
 Such reports were overlooked by most neuroscientists.
 A suggestion nine years ago that L-lysine supplements might prevent Alzheimer’s disease was also ignored.
+Now, an article from the BBC (“Alzheimer’s: The heretical and hopeful role of infection”) published October 6, 2021 discusses the role of anti-herpes drugs in the fight against dementia.

 The Tragedy of Alzheimer’s Disease: